First, let's quash the chlorophyll myth

 Since 1995, when I first observed the healing properties of wheatgrass, I have treated numerous patients successfully for a wide variety of medical conditions and injuries.
 Many of these cases are presented on this site.

-The exact way wheatgrass works for healing such a broad spectrum of illnesses and injuries is yet to be fully understood.
-However, an important clue was provided by Rhone Poulenc Laboratories in Paris in 1987.
-There, it was found that wheatgrass extract contains numerous ligands that influence the expression of DNA in human cells.
-(Read more about this on Wikipedia.)
+The exact way wheatgrass works for healing such a broad spectrum of illnesses and injuries is not yet fully understood.
+However, an important clue was provided by Rhone Poulenc Laboratories in Paris in 1987, when wheatgrass extract was found to contain numerous ligands capable of binding to, and influencing the bioactivity of a number of human cells.

-For instance, inhibition of cellular expression of Substance P, the body's ubiquitous pain neurotransmitter, was approximately 98 percent.
-This could explain why wheatgrass extract, when applied to burn wounds, for instance, can rapidly relieve pain.
+For instance, inhibition of Substance P activity, an important central nervous system pain neurotransmitter, was approximately 98 percent.
+This could explain why wheatgrass extract, when applied to burn wounds, can often rapidly relieve pain.

-Rhone Poulenc detected more than twenty ligands in the wheatgrass extract, all of which were observed to influence gene expression.
-For example, pain inhibition (Substance P), and Neurotensin (Wikipedia) and body temperature reduction that I have observed many times in clinical practice.
-By applying a little wheatgrass extract to the nape of a patient's neck, reduction in fever can occur several minutes afterwards.
-This is particularly effective in children.
+Rhone Poulenc detected more than twenty other ligands in the wheatgrass extract, all of which appeared to positively influence release of various cellular bioactives such as neurotensin (Wikipedia).
+I have even induced body temperature reduction many times by applying a little wheatgrass extract to the nape of the neck.
+Reduction in fever can occur several minutes afterwards and is particularly effective in children.

 Figure 2 below illustrates how ligands work.
 For instance, when wheatgrass extract is applied to an injury, ligands it contains bind to cell receptors which influences gene expression by the cell’s DNA to produce “brain signalling” proteins.
 These proteins signal the brain of the need to repair or alter cells in various parts of the body such as damaged blood vessels and disrupted nerve conduction.
 Given the vastly complex physiological mechanisms required to achieve such recoveries, I believe such complex “normalising” (healing) responses could only be educed by the brain and the hypothalamic-pituitary-adrenal axis (HPA).